One hand on a computer mouse and the other hand typing on a laptop keyboard

 People are your best asset, provided you empower them

 Organizations need to recognize there isn’t a silver bullet to uncover instances of financial fraud and corruption.
 Every prevention and detection measure has flaws and blind spots.
-That’s why fraud experts recommend a layered system of controls: each provides a reasonable level of assurance while helping to catch potential concerns the previous layer may have missed, without undue burden to the business.
+That’s why fraud advisors recommend a layered system of controls: each provides a reasonable level of assurance while helping to catch potential concerns the previous layer may have missed, without undue burden to the business.

 People are a significant component of this filtration system, both in sheer numbers and overall effectiveness.
 Yet, our experience suggests they’re also strikingly underutilized.